coreos/fedora-coreos-pipeline/HACKING.md

 ### Creating AWS credentials config

-If you are in production where we upload builds to S3 OR you want to test uploading to S3 as part of pipeline development you need to create a credentials config as a secret within OpenShift.
+If you are in production where we upload builds to S3 OR you want to test uploading to S3 as part of your pipeline development, you need to create a credentials config as a secret within OpenShift.

 First create a file with your secret content: